KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Recommendation: Found `jshint` in file `MMM-DigitalAlarmClock.js`: Replace "jshint" by "eslint".
 2. Outdated: Found `MichMich/MagicMirror` in file `MMM-DigitalAlarmClock.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
 3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
+4. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-4. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+5. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+6. Deprecated: Found `eslint-config-airbnb` in file `package.json`: Replace it with modern ESLint configuration.
-5. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-DiscordWatch by Smiche](https://github.com/Smiche/MMM-DiscordWatch)